Welcome to version 3 of the Intershop PayPal Complete Payments Service Connector.

 }

-Add dependencies to the PayPal feature to your project's feature definition (e.g., ft_myproject/build.gradle.kts):
+Add dependencies to the PayPal feature to your project's feature definition (e.g., ft_myproject/build.gradle.kts) and replace <TAG> by the version you consume:

 dependencies {